Vajalol/VUI/ModuleReview.md

    - ✅ Implement VUIScrollingText (MikScrollingBattleText equivalent)
    - ✅ Implement VUINotifications (SpellNotifications equivalent)
    - ✅ Implement VUITGCD (TrufiGCD equivalent)
-2. Address any remaining low-priority issues from the modules list
+2. ✅ All low-priority issues from the modules list have been addressed

+**Project Status: COMPLETE** ✅

 ## Overview
 This document tracks the investigation and comparison between VUI modules and their original counterparts.
 The goal is to ensure 100% feature parity while maintaining the VUI integration and module naming conventions.